 I’ve met some really interesting and awesome people along the way, and they all really prove that anyone can make full-time travel possible.

 But, it all depends on how badly you want it.

 And, yes, you can do it with a family too.
 If you don’t believe me, read Becoming an RV Family – How We Travel Full-Time With 4 Kids and 2 Dogs.

-Yes, I understand that not everyone wants to travel long-term, but if you do, then continue reading.
+Yes, I understand that not everyone wants to travel long-term or to go on a long vacation, but if you do, then continue reading.

 While living in the RV and now sailboat, I’ve met so many amazing people who are making full-time travel a reality.
 These are people like:

 - A couple who were near retirement age but decided that they couldn’t wait any longer.
 So, they bought an RV and started working at campgrounds in exchange for free monthly stays.

 - There were people who work from their RV but still have a traditional employer.
 They work Monday through Friday from their RV – all they need is internet.

 - A full-time traveler who did so to find antiques and other items to resell.